-Knowledge of first aid skills can benefit any individual during emergency.
-While it’s good to have a grasp on the basics by taking a first aid course, it’s even more beneficial to become a training instructor yourself.
-This article examines the advantages of becoming a first aid trainer as well as the ways to become certified and how to teach first aid to others.
+Knowledge of first aid skills can benefit any individual during an emergency.
+While it’s good to grasp the basics by taking a first aid course, it’s even more beneficial to become a training instructor yourself.
+If you need to become a First Aid training instructor, you will need to take the Instructor course which includes CPR and First Aid.

-Another option for completing first aid instructor training is to take an online course.
-This type of first aid certification is an accessible option for people in remote areas where on-site courses are not readily available, or for people whose busy schedule lends itself to independent training.
-Many organizations offer online first aid certification, however, when searching for a first aid course to take, ensure that your training includes nationally accredited materials and that the course is OSHA and ECC-compliant and follows AR and AHA/ILCOR guidelines for the best quality and most up to date training.
-Online CPR/AED and First Aid courses can be completed quickly and are often less costly than on-site courses are.
+Another option for completing first aid instructor training is to take an online first aid certification classes.
+This first aid certification is an accessible option for people in remote areas where on-site or hands-on skills courses are not readily available or for people whose busy schedule lends themselves to independent training.
+In addition, many organizations and training centers offer online first aid certification where training materials and modules will be provided online.
+However, when searching for a first aid class, ensure that your training center will provide nationally accredited materials and that the course is OSHA and ECC-compliant and follows American Red Cross and American Heart Association/ILCOR guidelines for the best quality and most up-to-date training.

 How to Teach Others as a First Aid Instructor?